 Granny insists Taïga should write to her mother regularly, even if she has no idea where Shasta is, and thus cannot post the letters.
 She thinks it could be good for her grandchild to write down her feelings, keeping up a semblance of dialogue with her missing mom.

 “I’ll start school after the Christmas holidays.
 Granny says she cannot keep me at home any longer, just playing and not learning anything useful.
-She’s grumpy but I love her.”…
+She’s grumpy but I think she means well.
+Mrs. Brown has shown me how to make cookies.
+She doesn’t speak very often but she is very kind.
+I love her.
+When will you come back for me?
+I miss you so much…”

 Taïga spends much time with Mrs. Brown who is delighted to bake and cook for a child.
-But having the child in question in her kitchen can be quite overwhelming and what started out as Taïga helping with the dishes, soon became the scene of a battlefield.
-Mrs. Brown gently asks her to take Minuit outside…
+But having the child in question in her kitchen can be quite overwhelming and what started out with Taïga helping with the dishes, soon became the scene of a battlefield.
+Mrs. Brown gently asks her to take Minuit, who’s lying down on the counter covered in flour, outside…

 Taïga would have preferred to stay in the warm kitchen and lick the spoon of the tasty muffin mixture, but she obeys nevertheless.
 She puts Minuit down on the porch and takes in the huge mound of leaves.